 Rose Mary's interest in drag has led her to explore the different ways in which drag can be contextualized, while Jia Sung seeks to critique and subvert common narratives and value systems found within folklore.

 Painting Reality: What Is Going On Right Now?

 23 OCTOBER 2020

-For SE’s third session, Misato Pang, Susan Chen and Jacqueline Kok will unpack the rich and layered meanings of the Asian-American experience.
-Anchored on the theme of being exposed and raised in the context of two (or more) cultures, the discussion will explore how both artists tap into and illustrate their understanding of their ever-changing surrounding contexts in their paintings and consider the nuances behind the fast-growing online international Asian community, Subtle Asian Traits.
+For SE’s third session, Misato Pang, Susan Chen and Jacqueline Kok unpacks the rich and layered meanings of the Asian-American experience.
+Anchored on the theme of being exposed and raised in the context of two (or more) cultures, the discussion explores how both artists tap into and illustrate their understanding of their ever-changing surrounding contexts in their paintings and consider the nuances behind the fast-growing online international Asian community, Subtle Asian Traits.